Top 50 Startup Tools 2025: Budget Cloud, Editors, Testing & More

 Alternative: Netlify (similar features), Railway (full-stack apps)

-Why it's essential: Full backend without server management
+Why it's essential: Professional photos without licensing costs.

 Pricing: Free